 Where the paths are blocked by one or more conflicts, similar detectors turn the discs red.

-EXAMPLE: If the Application Service Provider expects the user to agree to location information to be collected and shared with a 3rd party, then the ASP selects those two attributes (clear discs) If the end user has set a preference that they don't want location information to be collected and shared, then there will be black discs in the User Preferences Filter Frame and path through the stack will be blocked.
+EXAMPLE: If the Application Service Provider expects the user to agree to location information to be collected and shared with a 3rd party, then the ASP selects those two attributes (clear discs) If the end user has set a preference that they do not want location information to be collected and shared, then there will be black discs in the User Preferences Filter Frame and path through the stack will be blocked.

 Optional additional Filter Frames may be placed in the stack to "select" or "not select" those same features again by "dropping in" an appropriate coloured filter disc.
 For example, a country legal mandate may overrule an application Service Provider or end user selection.
 The position of these optional Filter Frames determines the precedence, with those at the front overruling those at the back.

 The assumption with this model is that the vast majority of the provider attributes selected by the application Service Provider will not conflict with user preferences and will show green.
 However, there will be a very large numbers of devices, applications and frequency of software updates, and additions replacements of devices.
-While most will not result in a conflict, those that do will be instantly identified by one or more red discs which are only displayed to the end user, thus avoiding the need to constantly read and reread hundreds of pages of detailed T&C's.
+While most will not result in a conflict, those that do will be instantly identified by one or more red discs which are only displayed to the end user, thus avoiding the need to constantly read and reread hundreds of pages of detailed T&Cs.

 There shall be an instance of this stack for each end user who is registered with the PPM and an instance for each Application Service Provider for which they have subscribed.
 However, the Descriptor Filter Frame and optional city/state/country/region Filter Frames may be shared resources for these instances.

-While the description software implementation of this model is outside the scope of this specification, sample code for implementation of the logic is shown in annex K (informative).
+While the description software implementation of this model is outside the scope of the present document, sample code for implementation of the logic is shown in annex K (informative).

 11.4.1.1 Registration of Application Service Provider Privacy Policy